Oscar Straus (politician): Minister to the Ottoman Empire

-Career as Secretary of Commerce and Labor and Ambassador to Ottoman Empire
+Secretary of Commerce and Labor

 In December 1906, Straus became the United States Secretary of Commerce and Labor under President Theodore Roosevelt.
-This position also placed him in charge of the United States Bureau of Immigration.
-During his tenure, Straus ordered immigration inspectors to work closely with local police and the United States Secret Service to find, arrest and deport immigrants with Anarchist political beliefs under the terms of the Anarchist Exclusion Act.
+The position also placed him in charge of the US Bureau of Immigration.
+During his tenure, Straus ordered immigration inspectors to work closely with local police and the United States Secret Service to find, arrest, and deport immigrants with anarchist political beliefs under the terms of the Anarchist Exclusion Act.